SQL Integration

 User Authentication Setup

-NOTE: The -C flag is used to trust the server certificate.
+The -C flag is used to trust the server certificate.
 Without it, you may encounter the error: "SSL Provider: certificate verify failed: self-signed certificate."

 Access Integrations

-Step 1: Access SQL Server Integration
+1 Access SQL Server Integration

 SQL Server Access Screen

-Step 2: Configure the integration SQL Server
+2 Configure the SQL Server Integration

 • Collection Interval (Optional): Specify the interval at which telemetry data is collected.
-In this configuration, two intervals are defined—10s and 5s.
+In this configuration, two intervals are defined: 10s and 5s.

 • Computer Name (Optional): Set the computer name for the SQL Server instance.
 Here, it is CustomServer.